““Leaders inspire accountability through their ability to accept responsibility before they place blame.–Courtney Lynch

 Apathy Zone – This is the most dangerous zone where there are instances of low psychological safety and low accountability leading to conflict between employees.
 It can lead to emotional volatility and an unsafe team culture due to a lack of trust and team cohesion.

-In the famed The One Minute Manager Meets the Monkey, the authors have taken a funny but practical theory of a “monkey” that denotes the next move which must be accomplished for a project/task.
+In the famed The One Minute Manager Meets the Monkey, the authors have taken a funny but practical theory of a “monkey” that denotes the next move that must be accomplished for a project/task.

 Blanchard & the co-authors illustrate a typical situation in the book.
 Suppose, a team member has approached you with a problem, and you promise to resolve it.